melissa4444/Data_Visualization/README.md

 ## Health Care Data Design Project

-### Dataset - U.S population current or have been on Adderall for ADHD
+### Dataset - U.S population current or have been on medication for ADHD
 Choose 20-30 year olds who have ADHD and are currently taking the medication for the past two years.

 ### Hypothese: